 Fragment from a Bodhisattva Avalokitesvara Statuette

-A finely modelled gilded bronze fragment displaying seventeen bejewelled, outstretched arms, spread around like sun’s rays.
-Such arms would have been part of a bigger figural composition, depicting the Bodhisattva Avalokitesvara, in manifestation of Avalokitesvara Sahasrabhuja Ekadasamukha, the All Seeing, All Sided Lord with One Thousand Hands and Eleven Faces, who looks in every direction to save all creatures.
+A finely modelled gilded bronze fragment displaying seventeen bejewelled, outstretched arms, spread around like the sun’s rays.
+Such arms would have been part of a bigger figural composition, depicting the Bodhisattva Avalokitesvara, in the manifestation of Avalokitesvara Sahasrabhuja Ekadasamukha, the All Seeing, All Sided Lord with One Thousand Hands and Eleven Faces, who looks in every direction to save all creatures.
 Each arm is crafted in a naturalistic manner, with much attention given towards the anatomy of each finger.

+Date: Circa 19th century AD Provenance: From the property of a London gentleman; formerly in a UK collection, acquired in the 1990s.
 Condition: Fine, with signs of aging and brown patina to the surface.
 Mounted on a custom made stand.